 Today with schools now closed, I wake up with a completely different view on COVID-19 and we’ll be aiming to make the most out of our house and garden.
 I am not the sort of person to stay in, to lay about and watch TV/films all day – I always have to ‘pop somewhere’ just to get out and stop cabin fever setting in.
 So isolation fills me with complete dread.

-It’s crucial though so remaining positive, I thought I’d compile a list of ‘lockdown’ activities – minimising screen time where possible – to help keep young children entertained – and us parents sane….
+It’s crucial though so remaining positive, I thought I’d compile a list of lockdown activities for kids – minimising screen time where possible – to help keep young children entertained – and us parents sane….

 - Bake!
 Instead of those ready prepared box-mix cupcakes, pull out the flour and the baking powder and get cake making, entirely from scratch.